Kentucky Citizenship Lawyer

 We’ve helped many people realize their goal of becoming a citizen of the United States.

-The United States is a country of immigrants.
+The United States is a country of immigrants where people from around the world come to work, live, have families, and become part of what makes this country desirable.
 Our nation was founded on people seeking a fresh start, and it continues to depend heavily on immigrants to function.
 If you want to start the process of applying for a U.S. citizenship, we encourage you to contact Carman Fullerton to talk to our team.

 Naturalization is the process of becoming a citizen.
 To be naturalized, one must meet certain requirements and follow several steps, which we’ll discuss below.
 Naturalization takes time and effort, but it can be incredibly rewarding for applicants.